 In the last year of his life, Jon Hiseman formed JCM, a trio with the Colosseum members Clem Clempson, on guitar, and Mark Clarke, on bass.
 The group made an album, “Heroes,” that contained music written by former collaborators Hiseman had outlived, among them Jack Bruce, Allan Holdsworth, Dick Heckstall-Smith, Graham Bond and Ollie Halsall.
 Ironically, the album will become a tribute to Hiseman himself.

 JCM began a tour in April 2018, but cancelled it as the brain tumour advanced.
-Mark and Clem intend to continue touring in his memory.
-Check the JCM website for news www.jcmband.com
+Mark and Clem have since reformed Colosseum and Repertoire Records launched their new album “Renaissance” in 2022.
+Colosseum still play live throughout Europe – find tour dates on Clem’s website www.clemclempson.com

-Please continue to support Jon Hiseman’s legacy by purchasing his book “Playing the Band” and recordings here
+Please continue to support Jon Hiseman’s legacy by purchasing his biography “Playing the Band” along with Martyn Hanson’s new book on Jon here